Hdemaceo/hang-in-there-boilerplate/README.md

 by: Ashley McDonald  & Demaceo Howard

-A website built with JavaScript, HTML and CSS that allows a user to display a random motivational poster, create a unique poster and save their favorite posters.
+A website built with JavaScript, HTML and CSS that allows a user to display a random motivational poster, create a unique poster & save their favorite posters.

 Ashley's GitHub: https://github.com/aemcdonald
 Demaceo's GitHub: https://github.com/hdemaceo